Rezum BPH Treatment in Houston, TX – Rezum En Español

 - The procedure involves two steps.

-1. You will be brought to an examination room and Dr. Clavell will perform an ultrasound lto measure the size of your prostate and administer local anesthesia to your prostate.
+1. The nurse will take you to an examination room and Dr. Clavell will perform an ultrasound to measure the size of your prostate and administer local anesthesia to your prostate.

-2. You will then be transferred to the procedure room where the nurses will prepare you for the Rezum procedure (second step).
+2. The nurse will then transfer you to the procedure room where they will prepare you for the Rezum procedure (second step).

 - The Rezum procedure will be approximately 2-5 minutes long.

-- Once the Rezum procedure is over, an indwelling catheter will be placed to help drain your urine.
+- Once the Rezum procedure is over, the doctor will place a catheter to help drain your urine.

-- Given your prostate tissue will become swollen initially, you will need a catheter for 3 days.
-3 days after the procedure, you will come to the clinic to have your catheter removed.
+- Given your prostate tissue will become swollen initially, you will need a catheter for at least 3 days.
+A few days after the procedure, you will come to the clinic to have your catheter removed.

 What Can I Expect After My Procedure?

-After the procedure, an indwelling catheter will be placed to help drain your urine.
-Given your prostate tissue will become swollen immediately after the procedure, you will need the catheter to stay for 3 days.
-3 days after the procedure, you will come to the clinic to have your catheter removed.
+Given your prostate tissue will become swollen immediately after the procedure, you will need the catheter to stay for at least 3 days.
+You will then come to the clinic to have your catheter removed.
 Immediately after the catheter is removed, you might feel that your symptoms are worse than prior to your procedure.
-However, you will start noticing a gradual improvement of your symptoms after 2 weeks.
+However, you will start noticing a gradual improvement of your symptoms after 2-3 weeks.
 This improvement will continue to progress up until 3 months after the procedure, when you will notice the maximal effect of the water vapor therapy.
-At that time, you will be scheduled to come back for a final evaluation with Dr. Clavell.
+At that time, you will follow up with Dr. Clavell for a final evaluation.

 Why Choose Dr. Clavell?